Understanding Cataracts – Causes, Symptoms & Treatments

 • Retinal Detachment: This is a rare complication that can cause vision loss.
 If it happens, you may need more surgery to repair the retina.

-It's important to talk to the best eye doctors in delhi about the risks and benefits of cataract surgery in delhi and whether it's the right option for you.
+It's important to talk to the best eye doctors in Delhi about the risks and benefits of cataract surgery in Delhi and whether it's the right option for you.

 Prevention of Cataracts